 And the solution?
-Well, that is the reason I posted this off-topic post.
-The solution is to run the following command to turn off Power Management by Ubuntu to your wireless device, and instantly after running this command my wireless Internet gained Rocket speed!
+Well, that is the reason I wrote this post.
+The solution is to run the following command to turn off Power Management of your wireless device by Ubuntu, and instantly after running this command my wireless Internet gained Rocket speed!

 Just open a Terminal window in Ubuntu and type

 This will list the available wireless interfaces in your system.
 Now check out your wireless device name here, usually it will be wlan0

 Now type the command

 What this essentially does is switch off the power management by Ubuntu for your wireless device.
 That’s it, and now trying to download a file or watching a Youtube video, and you will see that your wireless Internet connection is now back to top speed.